fmidev/opendata-resources/examples/coverages/observation/gridseriesobservation_rectifiedgridcoverage/README.md

-# Title of folder
+# Weather observation data, GridSeriesObservation with RectifiedCoverage result

-## Grid-interpolated Monthly precipitation rate and mean temperature observations
+## Grid-interpolated monthly precipitation rate and mean temperature observations

 Monthly precipitation rate and mean temperature interpolated into a grid.
 The data is returned in GRIB format.